mohammadianamin/Facial-Behavioral-Signals-Network/README.md

-Title: Facial Behavioral Signals Network (Private)
+Title: Facial Behavioral Signals Network

 Description:

-This private repository contains code for processing and analyzing facial behavioral signals, potentially related to a research project on driver distraction detection using facial behavior analysis.
+This repository contains code for processing and analyzing facial behavioral signals, potentially related to a research project on driver distraction detection using facial behavior analysis.
 The code provides functionalities for:

 Feature extraction from FACS (Facial Action Coding System) signals (ExtractFeature_facs.m).
 (Potentially) Feature extraction based on correlations (Extract_Cor_Feature.m, functionality inferred from filename).
-Please Note: Due to the repository's private nature, access is restricted.

 If you are a collaborator or have been granted access: